-PAL Phase Description Import production data Import information from the production systems.
+Step Description Import production data Import data from the production systems.
 Performance Center supports data from HP Business Service Management (BSM) and Webtrends Analytics.
 Different production monitoring systems provide different data which may influence which information is available to the user.
-Create production report Create a report based on the production information.
+Create PAL report using production data Create a report based on the production data.
 The report displays information on the different activities that were observed in production.
 For example, measurements related to transactions, such as hits and response time.

-Design and Run load test Use the production report to create a load test.
+Step Description Design and run load test Use the production report to create a load test.
 The first load test design will probably exhibit very different behavior from production and is only a starting point for tuning.
 Execute the load test to gather traffic data and other information.
-Add load test data to report Add load test data to the report and compare it to the production data.
+Add load test data to PAL report Add load test data to the report and compare it to the production data.
 This comparison is the basis of the load test tuning process.
-Tune load test Update the load test to try and bring the behavior and patterns of usage to resemble the production usage as closely as possible.
+Tune load test Update the load test to try bring the behavior and patterns of usage to resemble production as closely as possible.
 This is an iterative process in which the load test is updated, executed, and compared until it resembles the load in production.

-PAL Phase Description Export data to production Export various items that can help speed up the deployment of a new version to production.
+Export data to production Export various items that can help speed up the deployment of a new version to production.
 This information may include the scripts that can be used in Business Service Management (BSM) monitoring and the SiteScope templates that can be re-used in production.
 The information should be exported once the defined load test has been run on the final version of the application and the application has been certified for release.